TheOdinProject/curriculum/databases/databases/databases_and_sql.md

 Note that grouping by `users.name` in addition to `users.id` improves clarity and aligns with best practices by explicitly including all selected non-aggregated columns in the `GROUP BY` clause, though it might not be strictly necessary for most databases.
 See [W3Schools' browser-based SQL playground](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_groupby) for an interactive visual.

 The last nifty trick is if you want to only display a subset of your data.
 In a normal situation, you'd use a `WHERE` clause to narrow it down.
-But if you've used an aggregate function like `COUNT` (say to get the count of posts written for each user in the example above), `WHERE` won't work anymore.  <span id='having-function'>So to conditionally retrieve records based on aggregate functions, you use the `HAVING` clause, which is essentially the `WHERE` for aggregates</span>.
+But if you've used an aggregate function like `COUNT` (say to get the count of posts written for each user in the example above), `WHERE` won't work anymore.  <span id='having-clause'>So to conditionally retrieve records based on aggregate functions, you use the `HAVING` clause, which is essentially the `WHERE` for aggregates</span>.
 So say you only want to display users who have written more than 10 posts:

 ```sql
   SELECT users.id, users.name, COUNT(posts.id) AS posts_written